ultralytics/yolov5/utils/loggers/comet/README.md

 export COMET_LOG_PER_CLASS_METRICS=true # Set to log evaluation metrics for each detected class at the end of training.
 Defaults to false export COMET_DEFAULT_CHECKPOINT_FILENAME=<your checkpoint filename> # Set this if you would like to resume training from a different checkpoint.
 Defaults to 'last.pt' export COMET_LOG_BATCH_LEVEL_METRICS=true # Set this if you would like to log training metrics at the batch level.
-Defaults to false.
+Defaults to false. export COMET_LOG_PREDICTIONS=true # Set this to false to disable logging model predictions
 ```

 ## Logging Checkpoints with Comet